Zap Those Fungal Toenails Away … For Good

 The Stone Age of Fungal Nail Treatment

-You see, even though fungal toenail infections are caused by the same exact micro-organisms as athlete’s foot, they have historically been much more resistant to treatment.
+Even though fungal toenail infections are caused by the same exact micro-organisms as athlete’s foot, they have historically been much more resistant to treatment.

 From the perspective of the fungi, the nail is both a near-impervious suit of armor and an eternal all-you-can-eat buffet rolled into one.
 They’ll never run out of keratin to feed from, and they’re well protected against topical antifungal creams and sprays.